The 2021 Pocket Garden Design Competition IS OPEN!

-Young people aged 3-18 from schools across Scotland were asked to design a colourful and exciting pocket-sized garden.
-Each design had to follow the design brief based on sustainability as well as illustrate the themes.
+We are asking young people aged 3-18 from schools across Scotland to design a colourful and exciting pocket-sized garden.
+Each design must follow the design brief based on sustainability as well as illustrate the themes.

-The 2020 Year of Coasts and Waters was one of the competition themes this year together with Keep Scotland Beautiful’s 20th birthday, One Planet Picnic and Wildlife Gardening.
-Winners were invited to build and grow their gardens to display in the Garden for Life at Gardening Scotland 2020, creating an inspiring centre piece.
+The 2021 Year of Coasts and Waters is one of the competition themes this year together with Celebrating Nature on Your Doorstep, One Planet Picnic and Wildlife Gardening.
+Winners will be invited to build and grow their gardens to display at Scotland’s exciting new national gardening show, The Scottish Garden Show at Scone Palace.

-Have a look at the Pocket Garden Stories for ideas and inspiration.
+Have a look at the Pocket Garden Stories from previous years for ideas and inspiration.
 The children’s designs are often playful, informal, celebratory and full of clever surprises and innovative ideas.
-In previous years themes were:
+Previous years themes were:

 - 2019 Rain gardens for sustainable drainage, Drought tolerant gardens, Wetland or fresh water margin gardens and Coastal gardens